Akshay-Bhalala/material-datatables/README.md

 - **Sorting, Filtering, Pagination:** All built-in DataGrid features are supported via props.
 - **Styling:** Use `containerSx` for the outer container, or `className` for custom CSS.
+- **Color Customization:**
-- **Color Customization:** Use `bgColor`, `textColor`, and `filterColor` props to control the background, text, and filter UI colors.
+  - Use `bgColor`, `textColor`, and `filterColor` props to control the background, text, and filter UI colors.
-  - **Accessibility:** The filter panel always uses a white background and readable text color, so filter options are always visible.
-The `filterColor` prop customizes highlights (checkboxes, focus) in the filter panel.
+  - The `filterColor` prop also controls the color of the filter chip (the label that appears when a filter is active).
 - **Event Handling:** Use any DataGrid event prop (e.g., `onRowClick`, `onSortModelChange`).
 - **Custom Columns:** Use `valueGetter`, `renderCell`, etc. for advanced column logic.
 - **Row Selection:** Enable with `checkboxSelection`.